Technology / Networking

 For the most part, SNMP v2 was little more than a feature pack upgrade to version 1.
 With SNMP version 2, SNMP was made more efficient, better at management, and had more monitoring capabilities.
 Its downside was that it lacked any kind of authentication or encryption mechanism.

 The one thing it did have in that regard was community value.
-A community value was essentially a pre-shared key on the device that you're managing.
-That community value gave whomever had access permission to read all of the sensors on there.
-You could even read/write all of the sensors on there without any kind of encryption or authentication mechanism in place.
+A community value is essentially a pre-shared key on the device that you're managing.
+That community value gave whoever had access permission to read all the sensors there.
+You could even read/write all of the sensors on there without any encryption or authentication mechanism.

 For those of you who are security-minded, you'll know that's not a great arrangement.
 It's not ideal to only have two options, particularly those: not giving a user any access at all, or giving them full read/write access.
 And that's where SNMP version 3 improved on its predecessors.